 Getting into the art of DJing is a challenging yet rewarding experience.
-One of the most difficult decisions to make is which DJ equipment is best to start with.
+One of the most difficult decisions to make is choosing the right DJ equipment for beginners.
 When setting up your home DJ studio you want to make sure that the equipment you spend your hard earned money on is going to meet your needs.
 You want it to allow you to have heaps of fun while also giving you all the tools to become a master DJ.

 Technology has opened the doors to budding DJs with a massive amount of equipment available.
 From the ultra-budget options to the top of the line industry standard gear there is something for everyone.
 Picking through all the choices can be daunting so this guide is designed to make that choice easier.
 Let’s dive in and explore everything you need to know when it comes to DJ equipment for beginners.

 In the old days, there wasn’t much choice when it came to DJ setups but as technology has evolved the options have expanded.
 Before you look at getting your first bit of gear it’s good to know the various benefits and drawbacks of the various DJ setups available.

 The original and still considered to be the best by many DJ’s.
 A turntable setup is the purest form of DJing.
 Up until about the year 2000, it was the only way someone could get into the art of DJing.

 This setup is usually made up of two independent turntables connected to a central mixer but that’s not all you’ll need.
 You’ll also need two cartridges (the needles that read the vinyl records).
 Slipmats are also needed to place between the platter and your records and of course some vinyl records!